The WhatsOnStage Awards: in numbers

 The first WhatsOnStage Awards were held in 2001

 Winners at the first ever ceremony included Julie Walters for her starring roll in Arthur Miller's All My Sons, a production that went on to win four awards that evening.
-It will be interesting to see whether the recent West End transfer of Miller's Death of a Salesman from the Young Vic to the Piccadilly Theatre can be similarly successful.
-The production's director Marianne Elliott won a WhatsOnStage Award only last year for Best Direction of Company.
+It will be interesting to see whether the West End transfer of Miller's Death of a Salesman from the Young Vic to the Piccadilly Theatre can be similarly successful – the production's director Marianne Elliott won a WhatsOnStage Award in 2018 for Best Direction of Company.

 5,000 people voted in the first WhatsOnStage Awards

 Nominations and eventual winners are selected entirely by the public, a guideline that has been followed ever since our first awards ceremony in 2001.
 A "popular" vote alternative to the Olivier nominations, the WhatsOnStage Awards have gone from strength to strength ever since.